-There is a support page which is exhaustive and so useful.
+There is a support page for Google Analytics and it is exhaustive and extremely useful.
 What's more compelling is the fact that Google Analytics reads the minds of the customers.
 To make things better, there's a workflow dashboard which shows me the status of each action.

 Since Google Analytics shows me logical demographics, I'm able to know all the dominant geographical locations.
 In other words, I get to understand where these customers come from.
 With such kind of data, it will be unambiguous whenever I want to fulfill all orders.

 You might wonder.
 Is this attainable?
 Yes indeed.

 Since I'm now quite familiar with all locations, I'll be able to work with dependable order fulfillment companies.
 In particular, those which have warehouses in locations where most of the purchases come from.
 And this is why it makes my dropshipping venture a success.
 It takes less time to deliver products.
 On top of that, this translates to customer confidence and builds a good reputation for my store.